 A: Even in “normal” times, aligning strategic, organizational goals and the day-to-day work that’s supposed to be moving the needle closer to those objectives is a rare and difficult thing.
 For most companies, leaders have zero to no real-time visibility into whether or how work is impacting objectives until after the fact via a bad quarter (or year), missed deadline, or losing a big customer.
 And most employees know very little about corporate priorities or whether their work supports them.

 In many cases, you have amazing people doing amazing work that ends up adding zero value because it has nothing to do with attaining what you want to as a business.
 This broken practice drains value from the bottom line and saps employees of any sense of purpose and engagement.
 With a dispersed workforce and wildly unpredictable market forces at play, getting and keeping everyone on the same page is more urgent, and more difficult.
 And it isn’t going to get any easier.

-A: Align allows companies to document and communicate organizational objectives, and connect, track, and provide insights into how team and individual work is impacting organizational objectives.
+A: Goals allows companies to document and communicate organizational objectives, and connect, track, and provide insights into how team and individual work is impacting organizational objectives.
 As a result, every manager and team member can understand the importance of their work in the context of company plans, and leaders can help teams stay on track to achieve results according to plan.
-With Workfront Align, enterprise leaders can:
+With Workfront Goals, enterprise leaders can:

 Consistently communicate strategic objectives and success criteria across the organization.